What Is Speciality Coffee?

 As you climb this pyramid, each tier removes more toxins, improves taste, traceability, and enhances the way your coffee makes you feel.

-That’s where Balance Coffee leads - bridging the craftsmanship of speciality with the science of wellbeing through our Clean Coffee standard.
+That’s where Balance Coffee leads the way, bridging the craftsmanship of speciality with the science of wellbeing through our Clean Coffee standard.

 How Speciality Coffee Is Graded

-The uses a 100-point cupping system to evaluate coffee quality.
+The company uses a 100-point cupping system to evaluate coffee quality.

-The Speciality Coffee Association (SCA) uses a detailed 100-point cupping system to evaluate how speciality coffee is graded.
+The Speciality Coffee Association (SCA) uses a detailed 100-point cupping system to grade speciality coffee.

 Certified Q-graders assess aroma, flavour, acidity, body, and balance - with only coffees scoring above 80 classified as speciality, helping to discern for quality.